inaki321/k8sOnDemand/README.md

     ```

 ### in /microservice/k8s
 - Uses stateful state deploy, to be scalable.

+- Assigned is null, because we are going to assing pods depending on the user group const groups = ['engineers', 'lawyers', 'doctors', 'chefs', 'ninis'];

+    To test creation of automatic replicas, uncomment # assigned: 'uncommentexampleWithAssignedPodPerGroup' and comment null assignment

 - Run using k8s
 - Run `bash deploy.sh` -->